From the Village, For the Village

 Available online, instore in Luang Prabang and @thegreencollective.sg.

 New Men's Shirts Helping the Fight in Trafficking

 Introducing our new men's shirts in collaboration with @hijinkclothing, helping victims and women at risk of trafficking.
 Thomas here wears the one button shirt in brown weave, from our Phutai weavers in Savannakhet, and sewn at Sengsavang.

 Since 2016 Ma Té Sai has partnered with Sengsavang, a centre for victims and women at risk of trafficking.
 They have a successful sewing centre, tailoring for the local community and for us.
 Learn more about Sengsavang here.

 June 20 is Father's Day in some countries.
 So why not #shopforgood and #shopsmall if you are celebrating.

 Dreaming of Luang Prabang?

-Want to donate items?
+We are still travelling to work with our communities when it is possible.
+You can donate items if you wish.
 We always take reading glasses to our of weavers, embroiderers, to help with their eyesight.
-Grades from 1.5 -2.5 are welcome.
-We also take educational items such as Big Brother Mouse books and stationary to remote schools so you can also donate these items, we can purchase on your behalf and give you a receipt.
+Grades from 1.5 -2.5 are most needed.
+We also take educational items such as Big Brother Mouse books and stationary to remote schools.
+And we support a temple across the Mekong with food.
+If you would like to help we can purchase items on your behalf and give you a receipt.